The Science-based Targets initiative (SBTi) from A to Z

 Why embark on a Science-based targets initiative?

 The SBTi movement has rapidly gained international recognition for its rigor, reliability and the credibility of the people behind it.
-Several thousand companies of all sizes have rapidly adopted the scientific approach it promotes.
+Several thousand companies of all sizes have rapidly adopted the scientific approach it promotes to define their carbon trajectory.

 To date, nearly 6,800 companies worldwide have signed up to the SBTi, including over 4,000 with ambitious science-based targets and over 2,600 with commitments to achieve Net Zero by 2050.